endulum/groves-api/README.md

 This endpoint accepts query parameters:

 - `sort`: sorts by:
-  - `new`: the date of post creation.
+  - `=new`: the date of post creation.
-  - `comments`: the count of comments under this post.
+  - `=comments`: the count of comments under this post.
-  - `hot`: voting popularity, relative to time.
+  - `=hot`: voting popularity, relative to time.
-  - `top`: highest upvotes, countered by downvotes.
+  - `=top`: highest upvotes, countered by downvotes.
-  - `best`: specially rated "best" posts.
+  - `=best`: specially rated "best" posts.
-  - `controversial`: highest vote count with the closest ratio of upvotes to downvotes.
+  - `=controversial`: highest vote count with the closest ratio of upvotes to downvotes.

 - `name`: filters for any posts whose `title` includes the string provided.
 - `take`: how many results to show at once.
 By default, 20 results are shown.

-The `hot` and `controversial` rankings are based off of [Reddit's own implementation of those rankings.](https://github.com/reddit-archive/reddit/blob/master/r2/r2/lib/db/_sorts.pyx) The `best` ranking uses the SQL implementation of the William score in [How Not To Sort By Average Rating.](https://www.evanmiller.org/how-not-to-sort-by-average-rating.html)
+The `hot` and `controversial` rankings are based off of [Reddit's own implementation of those rankings.](https://github.com/reddit-archive/reddit/blob/master/r2/r2/lib/db/_sorts.pyx) The `best` ranking uses the SQL implementation of the Wilson score in [How Not To Sort By Average Rating.](https://www.evanmiller.org/how-not-to-sort-by-average-rating.html)

 This endpoint uses cursor-based pagination.
 A cursor "id" is passed into a `before` or `after` query parameter when visiting a previous or next page, respectively.
 Under `links`, this endpoint lists a "next" or "previous" page endpoint if present.

+`POST /community/:community/posts` :key:

+Creates a new Post under the identified Community.
+The root Community must be `ACTIVE`.

+- `title`: Required.
+Must be no longer than 64 characters in length.
+- `content`: Required.
+Must be no longer than 10,000 characters in length.

+This will change the `lastActivity` field of the identified Community.

-> `GET /post/:postId`
+`GET /post/:post` :eye:

-Returns the details of the post identified by `:postId`, if a post exists with an `id` matching the value of this parameter.
-If the identified post has a status of `HIDDEN`, there must be an authenticated user, and the user must have moderator privileges over the community this post was posted under.
+Returns the identity of the Post identified by `:post`, if a Post exists with an `id` matching the value of this parameter.
+If the identified Post has a status of `HIDDEN`, there must be an authenticated User, and the User must have moderator privileges over the Community this post was posted under.

 ```js
 {